leswright1977/RPi3_NCS2/README.md

 The following scripts are provided in src/:

 **UPDATE 20 Feb 2019**
-A new script is available! up to 30FPS vide, up to 28FPS detection speed using MobileNet SSD, on a single NCS2!
+A new script is available! up to 30FPS video, up to 28FPS detection speed using MobileNet SSD, on a single NCS2!
 This is more like it!
 **refined_picam_test_NCS2_mobilenet.py**

 A number of changes have been made to the original script.